Vasantha-Meghana/Predictive_Analytics_Projects/README.md

 - Visual insights through EDA and result plots
 - Best-fit model chosen based on accuracy and real-world applicability

-These projects aim to demonstrate practical skills in using Machine Learning for predictive tasks and can serve as strong examples for portfolios, case studies, or academic purposes.
+These projects aim to demonstrate practical skills in using Machine Learning for predictive tasks.